davyberra/Django-React-Issue-Tracker/README.md

 ![Login Page](https://imgur.com/Tz50MeR.jpg)

 The app will first ask you to login with your credentials.
 To get set up with your own account, click 'Signup' in the navigation bar at the top of the page.
-You will be taken to a screen like below, where you can signup with a username and password.
+You will be taken to a screen as shown below where you can signup with a username and password.

 ![Signup Page](https://imgur.com/lxOvme0.jpg)